viant/bqtail/e2e/regression/cases/005_tail_transient/README.md

     }
 ```

-Since route is configured in asynchronous mode (default), all post action inherit that mode.
+Since route is configured in asynchronous mode, all post actions inherit that mode.
 If there is no error temp table is dropped after appending data to dest table.
 Name of transient table uses event ID as suffix.